exercism/problem-specifications/exercises/crypto-square/description.md

 "ifmanwasmeanttostayonthegroundgodwouldhavegivenusroots"
 ```

-The plaintext should be organized in to a rectangle.
+The plaintext should be organized in to a rectangle or square.
 The size of the
 rectangle (`r x c`) should be decided by the length of the message,
 such that `c >= r` and `c - r <= 1`, where `c` is the number of columns
-and `r` is the number of rows.
+and `r` is the number of rows. c and r should be as small as possible.

 Our normalized text is 54 characters long, dictating a rectangle with
 `c = 8` and `r = 7`: